hassanelshazly/moria/README.md

      6. A message will be displayed including a url for the webapp.
 You can click on it or copy-paste it if it's not clikable.
      7. The URL will probably be [http://localhost:5000](http://localhost:5000)

-## Deployed Version

-You can visit an already deployed version [here](https://moria-asu.herokuapp.com/).

 ## Built With